 Halong Bay VietnamQuang Ninh, Vietnam

-Halong Bay Vietnam, the “8th World Wonder” is situated in the north-east region of Viet Nam, about 4 hour drive from Hanoi.
+Halong Bay Vietnam of Ha Long Bay is situated in Quang Ninh province, in the north-east region of Vietnam, about 4 hour drive from Hanoi.
 Halong Bay comprises the sea area of Halong City, Cam Pha Town and a part of Van Don island district, Quang Ninh Province.
-It borders Cat Ba Island to the south-west, the mainland […]
+It borders Cat Ba Island to the […]

 No Destinations Found.